 The clothes are mostly curves lines and triangles – curved lines are used to indicate the shirt cuffs, vest, and shoes.
 Simple rounded triangles are used for the collar and tie.

-Step 2 – Colour
+Step 2 – Colour in the chibi boy

 Colouring is optional but makes the drawing look very nice and finished.